koki/short/docs/resources/index.md

 ### Object Meta

 `ObjectMeta` in each of the Kubernetes resources is used to define metadata about the object such as `name`, `labels`, `namespace` and `annotations`.
-These fields are pulled up to the top level key in Short.
+These fields are pulled up to the top-level key in Short.

 A Kubernetes structure with ObjectMeta looks like this
 ```yaml